HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 to small sizes.
 Whereas the one piece shaped tray made of ductile material is comparatively thin and has a limited ability to absorb forces due to thermal expansion.
-Therefore, in order to prevent the distortion of the tray floor, provision of packing seal between the edge of the tray and column wall help to relieve these problem.
+Therefore, in order to prevent the distortion of the tray floor, provision should be made for a packing seal between the edge of the tray and column wall.

 On the other hand one of the main advantages of the sectional tray is its